artsiomkorzun/1brc-walkthrough/Walkthrough.md

 ```shell
 -H:TuneInlinerExploration=1
 ```
 We do want to inline more.
-This one will help later with ILP loop.
+This one will help later with an ILP loop.

 Let's check it out: